Trail descriptions in and around the San Francisco Bay Area

 Pomo Trail and Fillaree Trail are both cute and quite playful singletrack trails mostly under some oak tree cover.
 Both trails trend slightly downhill in the easterly direction.

 Savannah Trail is another beautiful singletrack, part of which is under tree cover.
-Some of the spots that are narrow and off-camber (at the same time) were on this trail, if memory serves.
+Some of the spots that are narrow and off-camber (simultaneously) were on this trail, if memory serves.
 As you near the sharp turn close to Arroyo Trail, you also encounter a couple of short and steep "drops" on this trail, one of which made me get off and walk.
 There are also some roughly undulated parts of the trail in the portion that's close to the creek bed.

 Ridge Trail is nothing but a paved road that bisects the park.
 From a mountain biking point of view, it's good for nothing more than climbing back up toward the main intersection near the middle of the park from the park boundary on either end.